1968–69 FA Cup: Fifth round proper

-Sixth Round Proper
+Sixth round proper

 The four quarter-final ties were scheduled to be played on 1 March 1969, although due to the late completion of Leicester City's fifth round tie, their match with Mansfield Town was not played until 8 March.
 There were no replays.

 Semi-finals

 The semi-final matches were played on Saturday 22 March and Saturday 29 March 1969.

 Final

 The 1969 FA Cup Final was contested by Manchester City and Leicester City at Wembley on Saturday 26 April 1969.
 The match finished 1–0 to Manchester City who, behind West Ham United in 1975, are the second-last all-English team to win the FA Cup.